adamant

 Oxford Collocations DictionaryAdamant is used with these nouns:- refusal

-Word OriginOld English (as a noun), from Old French adamaunt-, via Latin from Greek adamas, adamant-, ‘untameable, invincible’ (later used to denote the hardest metal or stone, hence diamond), from a- ‘not’ + daman ‘to tame’.Take your English to the next level
+Word OriginOld English (as a noun), from Old French adamaunt-, via Latin from Greek adamas, adamant-, ‘untameable, invincible’ (later used to denote the hardest metal or stone, hence diamond), from a- ‘not’ + daman ‘to tame’.Definitions on the go

 Check pronunciation: